PSA Dagger Review: Hands On Tested!

 The Dagger Models

-Palmetto State Armory offers many variants of the Dagger.
-They have micro, compact and full size options.
+Palmetto State Armory Dagger has many variants to it.
+They come in micro, compact and full size options.
 Within each of these sizes there are various colors and slide cuts, threaded or non-threaded barrels, optics cuts, and colors to pick from.

 Wielding the Dagger – Our Take